gregstewart/building-a-web-app-guided-by-tests/manuscript/code_build.md

     };

-When you run `grunt build`, you should see the following output:
+When you run `grunt generate`, you should see the following output:

-	Running "sass:dist" (sass) task
+	Running "less:production" (less) task
-	File app/css/main.css created.
+	File app/css/main.css created: 131.45 kB → 108.43 kB
-	File app/css/main.css.map created.

 If you were to start up our server and browse to localhost:3000, our UI should have more of a Bootstrap feel to it!